Arcade Game Emulators – Play games on your PC or Phone.

 The most popular arcade game emulator for these devices is the Multiple Arcade Machine Emulator (MAME).
 MAME is free and open source.
-It recreates the feel of the arcade games both old and new.
+It recreates the feel of the arcade games, both old and new.
 It now supports over ten thousand games.
-There are many non-copyrighted or abandoned games which will run on MAME.
+There are many non-copyrighted or abandoned games that will run on MAME.
 A lot of them are well-known popular games.
-Many enthusiasts use MAME to build up Arcade machines.
+Many enthusiasts use MAME to build Arcade machines.

 There is both a Command line version and a Windows Version.
 Choose the Windows Version called MAMEUI.
 Download both versions from emulator-zone.com.
 Several copyright-free ROMs are also available from mamedev.org.

-Once installed, you can play these games on your PC, or perhaps like I did build up an arcade machine or two.
-Building an arcade machine is a fun but challenging project which you can work on over a few weekends.
+Once installed, you can play these games on your PC or, perhaps like I did, build up an arcade machine or two.
+Building an arcade machine is a fun but challenging project that you can work on over a few weekends.
 They make a great centrepiece in any games room or man cave.

-I have built up a couple of arcade machines, a cocktail table machine (sit down) and a Lowboy (standup) machine.
+I have built up several arcade machines, a cocktail table machine (sit down) and a Lowboy (standup) machine.
 They do take a few weekends to build, but it was well worth the effort.